Birkhoff strata of Sato Grassmannian and algebraic curves: Big cell . Families of normal rational (Veronese) curves

-Basis elements (\ref{bigcellbasis}) are parameterized by the infinite set of arbitrary $H^i_k \in \mathbb{C}$.
-Points of $\Sigma_{\varnothing}$ are represented by the subspaces which are spans of $\{p_0(z),p_1(z),p_2(z),\dots\}$ with fixed all $H^i_k$. $\Sigma_{\varnothing}$ itself is a family of such subspaces parameterized by $H^j_k$.
-In this paper we will study particular situations when such subspaces have a specific algebraic property, namely, when they admit a multiplication of elements.
-The following Lemma is the starting point of the analysis. \begin{lem} Laurent series $p_i(z)$ (\ref{bigcellbasis}) with fixed $H^i_k$ obey the equations
+In this paper we will be interested by particular points in $\Sigma _{\varnothing }$ with \ rather special property.
+We will look for the points for which the corresponding subspaces ( fibers) have a specific algebraic property, namely, when they admit a multiplication of elements.
+The following Lemma is the starting point of the analysis.